jclabelle/UnityRPG1/README.md

 # What this is
-This is a incomplete Unity 2D toy RPG game project I wrote in 2022.
+This is a prototype Unity 2D toy RPG game project I wrote in 2022.

 # Context
 My main goals were to learn C#, Unity and concepts such as data management with scriptable objects, creating multiple types of scenes (ex: world map, town/dungeon maps, combat, merchants), gameplay systems (dialogues, combat, inventories, character leveling, quests), world persistence, loading & saving external data, using store assets, custom editors, and managing events.